-The terms used to summarise the data and methods in Table 1-7 above are defined as follows: For activity data:
+The terms used to summarise the data and methods in Table 1-3 above are defined as follows: For activity data:

 - UK Statistics: UK statistics, including energy statistics published annually in DUKES.
-Almost all statistics are provided by UK Government, but the NAEI also relies on some data from other organisations, such as: iron and steel energy consumption and production statistical data provided by the ISSB, the UK Minerals Yearbook provided by the BGS, and energy use data from the UK ETS. - Industry: Process operators or trade associations provide activity data directly, for example from UKPIA, MPA, and the British Coatings Federation (BCF). - Modelled: Activity data may need to be estimated by the Inventory Agency (or other external organisations) where UK statistics are not available or are available only for a limited number of years or sites.
+Almost all statistics are provided by UK Government, but the NAEI also relies on some data from other organisations, such as: iron and steel energy consumption and production statistical data provided by the ISSB, the UK Minerals Yearbook provided by the BGS, energy use data from the UK ETS, and data estimated through the Domestic Burning Survey (DBS). - Industry: Process operators or trade associations provide activity data directly, for example from Fuels Industry UK, Mineral Products Association (MPA), and the British Coatings Federation (BCF). - Estimated: Activity data may need to be estimated by the Inventory Agency (or other external organisations) where UK statistics are not available or are available only for a limited number of years or sites.
 The modelled activity data estimates are commonly derived from published data or the best available proxy information such as UK production, site-specific production, plant capacity etc.